 4. Check with Your HOA

 Homes that belong to HOAs, or homeowner associations, typically have to abide by certain regulations and standards.
 This often means that renovations must be approved by your HOA, use certain types of floors or tiles, not change the home’s exterior, and constrict the level of noise created by the construction team.
-Finding a contractor that can work within HOA limitations is essential for homeowners that belong to one.
+Finding a contractor that can work within HOA limitations is an essential step to building an addition for homeowners that belong to one.

 5. Designate a Timeline